 When is the application deadline?

-December 1 of the year of matriculation.
-It is advisable, however, that you complete your application prior to November 1 of the previous year.
+December 1 of the year prior to matriculation.
+It is advisable, however, that you complete your application prior to November 1.

 What are the requirements?
 Do you need a degree?
 Is it possible to transfer after the second year?

 Minimum requirements are: 1 year general biology with lab, general chemistry with lab, organic chemistry with lab, and physics with lab.
 A semester of biochemistry is also required.
 Recommended courses: cell biology, and molecular genetics.
-Over 99% of matriculated students have at least a B.S./B.A. degree.
+Matriculated students have at least a B.S./B.A. degree.
 The School does not accept transfer students at this time.

 Do you offer a program for foreign trained dentists?

-There is no special program for foreign trained dentists for 2014-2015.
+There is no special program for foreign trained dentists.

 What are the tuition and fees for in-state and out-of-state students?